vj333v/py_primeface_automation/README.md

 # PrimeFaces.org Basic Automation

-This repository contains a basic automation framework using Playwright and Cucumber for testing PrimeFaces.org.
+This repository contains a basic automation framework using Playwright and Cucumber for testing PrimeFaces framework based applications.

 ## Table of Contents
 - [Introduction](#introduction)